 These little figures let kids construct different play scenarios.

-Conti is a big fan of wooden magnetic blocks.
+Conti is a big fan of wooden magnetic blocks, like these.

 Pretending to cook is a favorite activity for 3-year-olds.